-Outside of the classroom students can gain valuable career experience through opportunities in undergraduate research, Co-Ops and internships, design teams such as the Solar Car, and student groups focused on a sustainable world (Engineers without Borders, Engineers for a Sustainable World).
+Outside of the classroom students can gain valuable career experience through opportunities in undergraduate research, Co-Ops and internships, design teams and student groups focused on a sustainable world (Engineers without Borders, Engineers for a Sustainable World).

 Many of our students are athletes and while academics come first, our faculty celebrate the athletic achievements of our students.
 We are proud of our scholar athletes.